-A scholarship is a financial aid reward for higher education that does not need to be repaid.
+A scholarship is a financial aid award for higher education that does not need to be repaid.
 Scholarships can be based on need, merit, or other criteria.
+In general, Speed School students may be eligible for UofL, Speed School, and external scholarships.
+The application process depends on whether the student is an incoming UofL student, a continuing student, a transfer student, or a student seeking an external scholarship.
+Additionally, grant opportunities may available to those who qualify.
 Speed School students are encouraged to pursue the following opportunities.

 Grants are awards that are need-based and, like scholarships, do not need to be repaid.
 There are several grant options available to Speed School students.

 Speed School students may receive work grants in exchange for 5-10 hours/week working in an office or lab.
 New and current students must submit a work grant application prior to the start of the upcoming semester.